Car Insurance FAQs

 There are four main types of car insurance cover available in Australia – three of which you can choose to take out as added protection for your car.

-Third Party Fire & Theft not only provides the same level of cover as Third Party Property, but it also provides an extra level of cover for repair and replacement costs if your car is stolen or is damaged in a fire.
+Third Party Fire and Theft (TPFT) not only provides the same level of cover as TPPD, but it also provides an extra level of cover for repair and replacement costs if your car is stolen or is damaged in a fire.

-Comprehensive cover is the most extensive form of car insurance you can take out.
-It covers the repair or replacement costs if your car is damaged by fire, theft, accidental damage, or certain weather events.
-It also covers damage to another person’s vehicle or property if you’re at fault.
+Comprehensive cover provides the greatest level of car insurance you can take out.
+It covers the repair or replacement costs if your car is stolen, damaged by fire, theft, accidents or certain weather events.
+If you’re at fault for an accident, it will also cover the damage to another person’s vehicle or property.

 Is car insurance mandatory in all states and territories?